alensiljak/gnucash-portfolio/README.md

 OLD: There are two ways to run the web app:

+1. Run task from VS Code
-1. Run `app.py` directly
+2. Run `app.py` directly
-2. Run "run.py run"
+3. Run "run.py run"

 The second script was created so that the app could be debugged with Python extension for Visual Studio Code.